 1. Working hours for your distributed team members

-I have these working hours noted in a sheet that I start when planning and kicking off new work, and I keep it updated over the course of the project or engagement.
+When working with new clients or new team members, I always ask about preferred meeting times before starting a new project.
+I keep this information in a sheet that I start when planning and kicking off new work, and I keep it updated over the course of the project or engagement.

-Regardless of these preferences, I always ask permission before scheduling meetings for team members outside their regular business hours.
+Regardless of preferences, I always ask permission before scheduling meetings for team members outside their regular business hours.
 This is a good thing to discuss when planning a project so you know how flexible people’s schedules are and when.

 2. Communication styles and preferences